spalladino/solidity-underhanded/README.md

 # ERC20 order-based exchange

+> Project built in the context of the [Solidity Underhanded contest 2022](https://underhanded.soliditylang.org/).
+Won 2nd place.

 Simple order-based exchange for selling ERC20 tokens in exchange for ETH.
 Orders are stored off-chain and signed by the sellers.
 Buyers submit the order to execute to the contract, along with the seller's signature and the ETH to purchase the tokens.

 Orders can be `EXACT` or `PARTIAL`.
 Exact orders need to be fulfilled in a single operation, whereas partial orders can be fulfilled in multiple purchases from multiple buyers.